 How does Candid's AI technology work?

-Every seven to ten days, you have to check in with your orthodontist.
+AI monitoring is included in everyone's treatment, without any additional cost.
+Every 10 days, you have to check in with your orthodontist.
 To do this, you first download the Dental Monitoring app on your smartphone, and then you slide your phone into the slot at the back of your ScanBox.
 You then follow the instructions to take pictures of your teeth.
 The AI technology analyzes the scans and sends the information onto your orthodontist.

 Your orthodontist will look at the scans and decide whether or not you can move onto the next aligner tray.